Ectobius lapponicus

 Ectobius lapponicus, also known as the dusky cockroach, is a species of cockroach found in Europe, northern Asia (excluding China), the northeastern United States, and southeastern Canada.

 Distribution

 The distribution range of Ectobius lapponicus includes Europe, Northern Asia (excluding China), the northeastern United States, and southeastern Canada.
-Once thought native to Europe recent discoveries indicate the genus originated in North America.
+Once thought to have emerged in Europe, recent discoveries indicate the genus originated in North America.
 The first recorded sightings in North America were in 1984.